 RTC is a small "custom" supplier/builder paying attention to detail where it concerns idler-drive types, and parts required.
 RTC strives to constantly expand our information and knowledge base.
 Our primary endeavor: sales of new and used parts, sharing information concerning these parts, drawings and re-builds on the many models of idler-drive turntables, including built and branded under such names as Collins, Harris/Gates, LPB, Micro-Trak, Presto, QRK, RCA, Rek-O-Kut, Russco, Sparta, Spotmaster, Weathers and others.
 Our Mission:Russco Turntables.com is rooted firmly in the use of traditional broadcast turntables and associated equipment, while at the same time helping to provide free information to both builders and collectors.

 Meet The Owner Russcoturntables.com (and co-owned QRKturntables.com) is owned and operated by Tim Goodrich.
 Tim's experiences includes a stint with QRK in Fresno, CA, assembling the mighty QRK 12C model.
 While working full-time at QRK, he began working part-time on the air at radio stations in and around Fresno, often using Russco, QRK and other professional turntables to play the hits of the day for listeners up and down the San Joaquin Valley.
 He knows how simply--yet ruggedly--these classic units were designed and built, because he built them!
 Although many stations began to use tape cartridges ("carts") to play their music, some still played vinyl records...requiring their turntables to be in use literally 24/7!
-Tim is still working on the air full-time under the 'air name' "Skeeter," hosting the Afternoon Drive show Monday-Friday from 3:00-7:00 p.m.
-Central time at Alpha Media USA's KTPK-FM (Country Legends 106.9) in Topeka, KS, where he is also the station's Program Director.
+Tim's career as an on-air personality spanned 36 years.
+He worked under the 'air name' "Skeeter Nash" between 2003-2014.
+His last position in radio was hosting the Afternoon Drive show at Alpha Media USA's KTPK-FM (Country Legends 106.9) in Topeka, KS, where he was also the station's Program Director.
 Previously, he was at KIXS-FM ("KIXS 108") in Victoria, TX, and theSaga/Jonesboro Radio Group of stations in Jonesboro, AR.
 He has also worked at WSM-AM/Nashville, TN; WSIX-FM/Nashville; KKBB-FM/Bakersfield, CA; KTIE-FM/Bakersfield, CA; KJUG-FM/Tulare, CA; KBOS-FM & KKAM-AM/Fresno, CA; KFRE-AM & FM/Fresno, CA; KMAK-AM/Fresno, CA and KNGS-AM/Hanford, CA.

 Tim is also a licensed Amateur Radio operator (General Class), call sign: N5ASH.